kgruiz/Recapit/README.md

 - Python 3.10+
 - Google Gemini access and a `GEMINI_API_KEY` with permissions for the latest models (e.g. `gemini-2.5-flash-lite`, `gemini-2.5-flash`, `gemini-2.5-pro`).
-- Poppler (needed by `pdf2image` when using image-based PDF transcription)
+- Poppler (required because PDFs are rasterized to images by default)

 ## Installation